 Interact with plants & animal life.
 Be in nature.
 Beauty is not only pretty to look at, it quiets your mind.
 You need time each day to remember who you are.
 Nature’s rhythm brings you back to yourself.
 Strengthening your connection to the divine source relaxes your nervous system, preparing you for optimal digestion.

 - Focus on HOW you eat

 Resist eating fast.
 Panicked eating is stressful eating.
 Slow down.
 Savor.
 Stress chemistry is a major reason for poor digestion.
 It’s crucial to reverse that at the start of each meal and give your body a chance by eating when you’re calm.

-Being around strong positive energy will greatly improve your own “happiness chemistry.”
-Improving your happiness chemistry will make your belly happy too.
-Again, when the body is under stress, peristalsis is slowed and digestion is down-regulated, causing stomach aches & constipation.
-Happy brain, happy colon.
+Being around strong positive energy improves your “happiness chemistry.”
+Improving your chemistry makes your belly happy too.
+When your body is chronically stressed, peristalsis slows and digestion is down-regulated, causing stomach aches & constipation.
+Happy friends = happy bowels.

 Pick up extra oatmeal or Milky Oat Tops.
 If your skin is dry and your GI is knotted up, it’s going to love soaking in the moisturizing & smooth muscle relaxing benefits of oats.
 Avena Sativa is rich in B vitamins and calms the nervous system as well as the soft muscle tissue surrounding your organs.
 This bath is more than skin deep.

 - Put a warm castor oil pack on your belly.